Pertussis (Whooping Cough) - CVEEP Skip to main content

 Who needs to be protected?

-The best way to help prevent whooping cough is to get vaccinated.
-CDC recommends that everyone — including infants, children, preteens, adults, and pregnant people — stay up to date with their whooping cough vaccines.
+The Centers for Disease Control and Prevention (CDC) and leading medical societies recommend that everyone — including infants, children, preteens, adults, and pregnant women — stay up to date with whooping cough vaccines.

-Because whooping cough is particularly dangerous for babies, vaccination is important for anyone who is around babies, including parents, siblings, grandparents, caregivers, and friends of the family.
+Because whooping cough is particularly dangerous for babies, vaccines are important for anyone who is around babies, including parents, siblings, grandparents, caregivers, and friends of the family.

 What vaccine options are available?